 Dockerfile.
-See How to deploy a Django application on Divio for an example.
+See How to configure an existing Django application for deployment on Divio for an example.

 However this is only adequate as a quick expedient in the early stages of development and is not recommended beyond that, as it does not allow for complete pinning of all dependencies.

 Unpinned dependencies are the number one cause of deployment failures.
 Nothing in the codebase may have changed, but a fresh build can unexpectedly pick up a newly-released version of a package.

 All Python dependencies, including implicit sub-dependencies, should be pinned to particular versions.

 If any dependency is unpinned (that is, a particular version is not specified in the project’s requirements)